 Typically, the at-fault driver in a crash is responsible for the damages that resulted from the crash.
 However, this becomes a bit murky after a secondary crash.
 Is the at-fault person in the first crash on the hook for all other crashes?
 Or maybe just a few of the secondary crashes are the first person’s fault, the rest belong to the other drivers who failed to stop?

 In personal injury law, each person is liable for their negligent acts as long as the damages were foreseeable.
 This means that for every injury you look at the cause and whether it’s reasonable to say that the subsequent damages were foreseeable.

 For example, if a drunk driver was the instigator of a secondary crash, this would not be the fault of the primary at-fault driver.
 However, if a crash happened and then a few minutes later a second car hit the cars that were already there, a court might place some of the blame on the first at-fault driver.

 You need to speak to an attorney if you are involved in a secondary crash that resulted in an injury.
-In the event a loved one is lost you should also learn about Florida wrongful death claims.
+In the event, a loved one is lost you should also learn about Florida’s wrongful death claims.
 The insurance company will look at every possible angle to point the finger of blame away from their client.
 Don’t talk to the insurance agent, talk to your own attorney first.
 So don’t go it alone, call an attorney who can deal with the insurance companies.
-Contact the Rhino Lawyers who can stand up to the insurance company bullies and take them head on!
-Anyone injured due to the negligence of another driver in Florida can come in for a free consultation and our legal team will offer you advice.
+Contact the RHINO Lawyers who can stand up to the insurance company bullies and take them head-on!
+Anyone injured due to the negligence of another driver in Florida can come in for a free consultation and our personal injury team will offer you advice.